Psychological Benefits of Physical Activity

 - Increases the production of red blood cells, which helps oxygen flow to the brain

 In turn, Denisse Oller explains that “Physical activity helps alleviate the symptoms of post-traumatic stress disorder through relaxation exercises such as yoga, but also through aerobic exercises, such as running and swimming.
 These exercises help get a deep and continuous night’s sleep”.

-Whenever you exercise, your body releases endorphins.
-These make you feel full of happiness.
+Your body releases endorphins whenever you exercise.
+These make you feel happy.
 For this reason, exercising is highly recommended for people with depression.

 Likewise, if you have problems with stress or anxiety, exercise could help release tension.
 This fatigues both your body and your mind.
 As a result of exercising, you’ll be able to relax and sleep better.